 |Parties involved||Two parties-Buyer (one who is buying) and Seller (one who is selling)||Two parties-Lessor(owner of the asset) and Lessee (user of the asset)|

 |Term and Residual value||Buying is usually for the entire economic life of the asset and proceeds from the residual value of the asset after its useful economic life are enjoyed by the buyer, is the legal owner of the asset||In case of an Operating lease, the term of the lease is usually shorter than the useful life of the asset.

 In case of a finance lease, the term of the lease is usually the entire life of the asset and at the end of the tenure on lessee can get ownership transferred from lessor on payment of a small sum which is usually very less compared to the actual cost of the asset; lessor will enjoy the proceeds from the residual value of the asset.

 |Treatment in Balance Sheet||Shown under Asset category of the Balance sheet of Buyer||In case of operating lease, nowhere it is shown.
 Only rental payments are debited from the Income Statement.

 In case of a finance lease, at the inception of lease lessee will add an equal amount to both assets and liabilities on the balance sheet and over the term of the lease, the lessee will recognize depreciation expense on the asset and interest expense on the liability

 The choice between buying vs leasing depends upon the needs of the business and the asset it plans to acquire.
-Both buying vs leasing has their pros and cons which need to be taken into consideration while making a choice.
+Both buying vs leasing have their pros and cons which need to be taken into consideration while making a choice.

-This has a been a guide to the top difference between Buying vs Leasing.
+This has been a guide to the top difference between Buying vs Leasing.
 Here we also discuss the buying vs leasing key differences with infographics and comparison table.
 You may also have a look at the following articles –